Highlights from the Ratings and Financial Report for Keurig Dr Pepper Inc. (KDP)

 Sponsored

-The average price from analysts is $40.87, which is $2.41 above the current price.
-KDP currently public float of 853.67M and currently shorts hold a 2.55% ratio of that float.
-Today, the average trading volume of KDP was 7.09M shares.
+KDP currently public float of 853.91M and currently shorts hold a 2.55% ratio of that float.
+Today, the average trading volume of KDP was 7.24M shares.

 KDP’s Market Performance

-KDP stocks went up by 1.04% for the week, with a monthly jump of 8.43% and a quarterly performance of 0.73%, while its annual performance rate touched 7.62%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 2.14% for Keurig Dr Pepper Inc. The simple moving average for the period of the last 20 days is 2.87% for KDP stocks with a simple moving average of 3.87% for the last 200 days.
+KDP stocks went down by -6.50% for the week, with a monthly drop of -0.43% and a quarterly performance of -4.64%, while its annual performance rate touched 2.30%.
+The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.15% for Keurig Dr Pepper Inc. The simple moving average for the period of the last 20 days is -2.22% for KDP stocks with a simple moving average of -1.05% for the last 200 days.

 Analysts’ Opinion of KDP